 Dog ownership has been shown to increase social interactions and raise perceptions of community (93).
 A so-called “ripple effect” of dog ownership suggests that the combined positive effects of dogs, including many of the benefits already discussed in this article, add up to stronger communities (94, 95).

 Although the research remains somewhat limited on this topic, the potential benefits beg for further investigation.
 Could higher levels of dog ownership actually have health benefits that extend beyond those of us that love our pets?
 It certainly seems likely.

 - In the summer, dog-owners on average spent 213.6 min/week in neighborhood walking, compared with non-owners who spent on average 123.3 min/week

 The conclusion is clear: There are plenty of researched backed health benefits of owning a dog.
-Not only do dogs bring joy and purpose into our lives, their companionship may well be making us healthier and overall better human beings.
+Not only do dogs bring joy and purpose into our lives, but their companionship may also be making us healthier and overall better human beings.
 Pups N Paws is a great resource for learning more about raising the healthiest dog possible, which in turn makes your own life healthier and more fulfilling.

 The physical benefits for dogs in terms of lowering blood pressure and heart rates are perhaps the most well researched direct benefits of dog ownership.
 However, as we have seen, research also suggests that canines improve our physical health by encouraging more physical activity, helping us heal, benefiting our immune development, and assisting in the detection of potentially dangerous conditions.